Writing

 “SKYLIT: Veronica Litt, UGH!
 AS IF!
 CLUELESS.”
 Skylight Books Podcast.
 June 12, 2025.

 “Veronica Litt on Clueless, the Enduring Appeal of Paul Rudd, and the Power of Girly Media.”
-On the Shelf with Honoura Quinn.
+On the Shelf with Honora Quinn.
 June 1, 2025.

 “Terminator 3: Terminator?
 I Barely Know’er!”
 The Juiciest Bits.
 May 31, 2025.